 The Khwaja group, mainly based in east Bengal, understood this permutation quite well and realized that partition would rid them of their major rival.
 Numi Amin, who aspired to the premiership, calculated that the probability of success would be in his favor only if Bengal was divided.
-He won over Hamidul Huq Choudhry, a committed Greater Bengal supporter, with the offer of ministership in an east Bengal government, which he hoped to form.345 However, the Khwaja coterie had become confused by Jinnah's support for the united Bengal plan.
-Nazimuddin vacillated, sometimes supporting separation and at other times stating that it would be a disaster.346 It is possible that he approached Kiran Roy with identical constitutional proposals for a united Bengal on the condition that he talked to them and excluded Suhrawardy.347 Akram Khan, solidly behind the idea of an akhand Pakistan, argued that an independent Bengal meant surrendering the principle of the two-nation theory348 and was hostile to the idea of the Free State of Bengal.
-When power was transferred, Suhrawardy and Hashim entered the political wilderness; they were expelled from the party along with
+He won over Hamidul Huq Choudhry, a committed Greater Bengal supporter, with the offer of ministership in an east Bengal government, which he hoped to form.
+However, the Khwaja coterie had become confused by Jinnah's support for the united Bengal plan.
+Nazimuddin vacillated, sometimes supporting separation and at other times stating that it would be a disaster.
+It is possible that he approached Kiran Roy with identical constitutional proposals for a united Bengal on the condition that he talked to them and excluded Suhrawardy.
+Akram Khan, solidly behind the idea of an akhand Pakistan, argued that an independent Bengal meant surrendering the principle of the two-nation theory.
+Suhrawardy and Hashim entered the political wilderness; they were expelled from the party along with

-341 Hashim was also a candidate for the office but Suhrawardy, along with Nazimuddin, threw his weight behind a Council Resolution asking Akram Khan not to resign.
+Hashim was also a candidate for the office but Suhrawardy, along with Nazimuddin, threw his weight behind a Council Resolution asking Akram Khan not to resign.